SkygearIO/features/features/285-design-webhooks/config.md

 The top-level key `hook_secret` is a string.
 This is the value of web-hook signature secret key shared among all web-hooks.
 If omitted, master key is used by default.

+## App Configuration
+The top-level key `sync_hook_timeout_second` is a integer.
+This is the timeout for synchronous web-hook handlers.
+If omitted, 5 seconds is used by default.